Crisis Line (My most recommended and trusted MH hotline):

 *These peer-to-peer online support groups are comprised of fellow Filipinos undergoing mental health ailments such as depression, bipolar disorder, anxiety, and schizophrenia.
 They give advice based on personal experience, but they are not a 24-hour quick response or emergency crisis intervention team.
 Each group has its own set of rules.
 While it helps to reach out to other people for support, online groups should not replace a doctor and proper mental health treatment.

 My name is Kate Alvarez.
 I’ve been a mental health advocate since 2012.
 I founded SOS Philippines after losing a loved one to suicide.
 I’m a survivor of major depressive disorder (MDD) and general anxiety disorder (GAD).
 I collaborate with different mental health groups that I trust.
 Once in a while I appear in events as a guest speaker, but I make sure the MH projects I join include psychiatrists who can explain the medical aspect of mental health.
-While I respect all forms of mental health healing, I’m partial towards the medical-based approach.
+While I respect all approaches to mental well-being, I’m partial towards the medical-based and therapeutic approach if you have a diagnosed illness.

-With the help of psychiatrists and mental health workers, I write articles to educate my fellow Filipinos about mental health ailments.
-The most common questions people ask me are what to do, where to go, how to help, and how to know if a person is indeed afflicted with clinical depression.
+With the help of psychiatrists and mental health workers, I write articles to educate my fellow Filipinos about mental health.
+The most common questions people ask me are what to do, where to go, and how to help.

 To answer your frequently asked questions (FAQs), I published this master list of mental health resources in the Philippines.
 I will update this page regularly.
-Feel free to share this page and promote it in your MH events, but please credit me and SOS Philippines.
+Feel free to share this page, “Mental Health Resources: Philippines” and promote it in your MH events, but please credit me and SOS Philippines.
 Don’t just copy-paste and claim you did all the research.
-It took me years of volunteer work and research to compile all these resources.
+I’ve been working on this Philippine mental health database since 2012.

 Did you know that the way you write about suicide can either prevent or trigger another suicide?
 Somewhere out there, a high-risk clinically depressed person is online and reading YOUR article.
 Safe reporting saves lives.
 Click here to learn the guidelines for reporting about mental health responsibly.

-I AM NOT A PSYCHIATRIST, PSYCHOLOGIST, OR COUNSELOR.
+Please note that I AM NOT A PSYCHIATRIST, PSYCHOLOGIST, OR COUNSELOR.
 I cannot and do not give counseling sessions online.
 If you are in need of immediate medical or emotional help, please contact the hotlines mentioned on this page.
-Only a licensed psychiatrist can give you a diagnosis.
+Only a licensed psychiatrist and clinical psychologist can give you a diagnosis.
+Do not trust online quizzes, for crying out loud.
+Watch TikTok videos with a grain of salt because there’s an abundance of misinformation out there.
 For psychiatric emergencies, the ERs of reputable hospitals are equipped to handle psychiatric cases.

 The resources on this page are for informational purposes only.
 Googling should never ever replace a real doctor.
 We shall not be held responsible for the content, claims, or representations of the listed resources, or any unfortunate incidents that may arise from interacting with the sites and groups mentioned in this page.